Logo Voyage

 Most visitors normally enter Algeria by plane.

 The main international airport and point of entry in Algeria is Houari Boumediene Airport (ALG IATA), which is situated in Algiers, the capital city.
 The airport is well-served by intercontinental flights.
+Regular flights operate from major European cities such as Paris, London, and Madrid.
+Passengers from the US may need to take a connecting flight, usually through hubs like Paris or Frankfurt.
+Other airports handling international passengers visiting other regions of Algeria are Oran (ORN IATA) and Constantine (CZL IATA).

 By train

-The Algerian train company is named SNTF[dead link] and tickets can be bought at train stations.
+The Algerian train company is named SNTF and tickets can be bought at train stations.
 On-line booking does not appear to be possible any more; timetables are subject to changes; the best way is to ask at the train station.
 The network in the north is dense.
 You can reach Algeria by train from Tunisia, although you will have to change trains at the border post.
 All border points with Morocco are closed.

 By car